naftulikay/docker-puppetmaster/README.md

 The NGINX master process runs as `root`, but the worker processes run as `www-data`, as is the default for NGINX.
 It's important that NGINX runs the master process as `root` so it can read SSL certificates and keys and so other processes _may not_ read SSL certificates and keys.

 The Puppet Master Passenger application runs as `puppet`.
 Passenger also runs two processes, `PassengerWatchdog` and `PassengerHelperAgent` as `root`, and a third `PassengerLoggingAgent` as `nobody`.

+## Versioning

+We're using [semantic versioning](http://semver.org), though we're matching our own versions now to the Puppet Master version which we're internally pinning to. (if you use docker-puppetmaster version 3.8.2, you're getting a Docker image with a Puppet Master version of 3.8.2)

+This is different than it was before.